lmarzen/blog/content/blog/keyboard-minimalism.md

 {{< figure
   src="/images/blog/keyboard-minimalism/keyboard-layout.png"
-  attr="Example keybindings for a 40% ortholinear layout."
+  attr="Example keybindings for a 40% ortholinear layout." alt="Diagram depicting the keybindings for a 40% ortholinear keyboard layout."
 >}}

 Pictured above is the layout I have been running on my 40% keyboard, which I will use to explain the usability of this style of keyboard.
 There are two primary function keys that each activate their own layer.
 These are the `<Lower>` and `<Raise>` keys, respectively, and they are meant to be pressed with either thumb.